Your message has been sent. We will contact you shortly if your message requires a response.

 Gums are the foundation of oral health.
 When bacteria and tartar buildup compromise gums, decay, gingivitis, and tooth loss are sure to follow.

 Keeping your smile in its best shape takes a diligent intervention from a certified specialist.
-Dr. LoPinto and his team offer periodontal disease therapy in New York, NY.
+Dr. LoPinto and his team offer periodontal disease therapy in Midtown Manhattan.
 Call our practice and schedule a consultation to find a reliable solution to keep your smile healthy and beautiful.